 The Custom of “Liebstatt” Sunday

-Literally the warmest day of the year in Gmunden.
+Literally the most heartfelt day of the year in Gmunden.

-Since the year 2014, the Liebstattsonntag is an intangible world cultural heritage of UNESCO.
+Since the year 2014, the Liebstattsonntag is an intangible cultural heritage of UNESCO.

 This special custom was already founded in 1641.
-The bishop of Passau, who was responsible for Gmunden at that time, instructed the Gmunden town priest to invite the poor of the town to a communal meal on the fourth Sunday of Lent each year.
+The bishop of Passau, who was responsible for Gmunden at the time, instructed the Gmunden town priest to invite the poor of the town to a communal meal on the fourth Sunday of Lent.

 This custom has been preserved – of course in a somewhat modified form – until today.

-As every year, Liebstattsonntag is held in the middle of Lent and begins with a solemn church procession with the traditional costume societies.
-This is then followed by the giving away of gingerbread hearts adorned with a saying on Gmundner Rathausplatz.
+Like every year, Liebstattsonntag is held in the middle of Lent and begins with a solemn church procession with the traditional costume societies.
+This is followed by the giving away of gingerbread hearts adorned with a saying on the Gmundner Rathausplatz (town hall square).